We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Knee braces can provide support to the knee joint.
 People may find these products beneficial following surgery or injury.

-- For a functional knee brace: ELITE Bio-Logic Knee Brace
+- Best functional knee brace: McDavid ELITE Bio-Logix Knee Brace

-- For a compression knee brace: DonJoy Advantage Deluxe Elastic Knee
+- Best compression knee brace: DonJoy Advantage Deluxe Elastic Knee Brace

-- For knee pain: McDavid Knee Support/Double Wrap
+- Best for knee pain: McDavid Knee Support/Double Wrap

-- For osteoarthritis: Superior Braces OA Unloader Knee Brace
+- Best for osteoarthritis: Superior Braces OA Unloader Knee Brace

-- For a hinge knee brace: Shock Doctor Ultra Knee Brace With Bilateral Hinges
+- Best hinged knee brace: Shock Doctor Ultra Knee Brace With Bilateral Hinges

 Knee braces are devices that provide support, stability, or pressure on or around the knee.
 Often, their purpose is to provide support during injury recovery or help prevent an injury from worsening.